Best: Family Fun Beaches

 Point Pleasant Beach

-Fun House isn’t just an attraction on the Point Pleasant Beach boardwalk; it’s an appropriate moniker for this seaside playground with its first-class aquarium, live entertainment, arcades, wide beaches and array of dining options.
-Rent bikes from the colorful fleet at Shore Riders Bike Rentals and cruise the boardwalk while the line winds down at Perk’s Café, a popular breakfast spot featuring candied French toast and fresh fruit.
-Then hit the beach at Martell’s, where you can enjoy alcoholic and non-alcoholic beverages from its Tiki Bar.
+Fun House isn’t just an attraction on the Point Pleasant Beach boardwalk; it’s an appropriate moniker for this seaside playground with its world-class aquarium, live entertainment, amusement rides, wide beaches and array of dining options.
+The boardwalk’s newest attraction: Jenkinson’s Adventure Lookout Ropes Course.
+Also on the boardwalk, Jenkinson’s South Amusement Park features more than 20 rides for kids of all ages.
 Want to get the kids out of the sun?
 At Jenkinson’s Aquarium, they can view sharks, penguins, alligators and seals—even sea stars and stingrays in the touch tank.
-For dinner, head over to Frankie’s Bar & Grill to feast on 10-ounce sirloin burgers.
-A $5.95 children’s menu offers six selections served with fries and a glass of milk or soda.
-End a great day at Hoffman’s, where you can indulge in delicious homemade ice cream—from strawberry bon bon to peanut butter nugget.
+For dinner, head over to Frankie’s Bar & Grill on Richmond Avenue to feast on 10-ounce sirloin burgers.
+A $6.95 children’s menu offers six selections served with fries and a glass of milk or soda.
+End a great day at Hoffman’s, where you can indulge in delicious homemade ice cream—from strawberry bon-bon to peanut butter nugget.

-With its small-town charm, laid-back shopping district and numerous restaurants, Stone Harbor offers fun for the whole family—at a slower pace than many of its Shore neighbors.
-The beaches are never overcrowded and are within walking distance of all points in the town (which for the most part is just two or three city blocks wide).
+With its small-town charm, laid-back shopping district and varied restaurants, Stone Harbor offers fun for the whole family—at a slower pace than many of its Shore neighbors.
+The beaches are never crowded and are within walking distance of all points in the town.
 Shoppers flock to 96th Street, but the town has plenty to keep the kids entertained as well.
 Peek through the windows at the Original Fudge Kitchen to see the sweet stuff being prepared; pop into Island Studio to paint your own pottery; rent bikes for a tour of the cycling-friendly island; or play a rooftop round of mini golf at one of Tee Time’s two locations.
-For fun on the water, you can rent a kayak or a surfboard from Harbor Outfitters for some flat-water paddling on the calm bay, or sign the family up for one of their guided ecotours.
-Satisfy the kids’ pizza cravings at Peace A Pizza, which serves offerings such as chicken parmesan and mac-n-cheese pizza.
-And cap it all off with a trip to Springer’s Homemade Ice Cream, a Stone Harbor staple since the 1920s.
-On summer Mondays, bring a blanket to the firehouse lot at 7 pm for family nights featuring magic shows, jugglers, puppets and songs.—DAS
+For fun on the water, you can rent a kayak or a surfboard from Harbor Outfitters for some flat-water paddling on the calm bay.
+For a better understanding of the bay’s ecosystem, visit the Wetlands Institute, which has an ambitious schedule of tours and nature-oriented festivals.
+Cap off the day with a trip to Springer’s Homemade Ice Cream, a Stone Harbor staple since the 1920s.
+On summer Mondays, bring a blanket to the firehouse lot at 7 pm for family nights featuring magic shows, jugglers, puppets and songs.

-With one mile of uncrowded beaches and an old-fashioned boardwalk, Sea Girt is perfect for a quiet family getaway.
-The boardwalk begins at the foot of the Sea Girt Lighthouse and runs to the south end of town.
+With one mile of uncrowded beaches and an old-fashioned boardwalk, Sea Girt is ideal for a quiet family getaway.
+The newly rebuilt boardwalk begins at the foot of the Sea Girt Lighthouse and runs to the south end of town.
 Hungry?
 Check out Rod’s Olde Irish Tavern, a turn-of-the-century saloon, for some traditional pub fare.
 For people watching, grab a table for lunch at the Parker House—but be ready for long lines.
 For indoor fun, try the Lanes at Sea Girt.